 Their resistance movements and cries for help have too often been ignored, which is why we need to stand united.
 Both for the protection of these marginalised cultures, the heritage they represent and for the protection of the environment, for all of humanity!

 What we do

 We uphold the UN’s declaration on the rights of Indigenous Peoples (UNDRIP) with an emphasis on the right to self-determination and the protection of indigenous lands .
-Our projects highlight the important role indigenous people play as protectors of the land, air and water who are fighting on the front lines of climate change on behalf of us all, to inspire, motivate and garner further support.
+Our projects highlight the important role indigenous people play as protectors of the natural world.
 Our mission is to challenge the status quo of dominant culture by offering alternative narratives and inspiring dialogue, aimed at creating as many new indigenous allies around the world as possible.

 Some of our Projects